-Ms. Roller provides legal counsel on regulatory compliance and legal risk management strategies, enabling clients to clients to make sound business decisions in a manner that maintains compliance and minimizes the risks that stem from regulatory missteps, government enforcement and related legal and business risks.
+Ms. Roller provides legal counsel on regulatory compliance and legal risk management strategies, enabling clients to make sound business decisions in a manner that maintains compliance and minimizes the risks that stem from regulatory missteps, government enforcement and related legal and business risks.
 Ms. Roller leverages her multidisciplinary background in law, human nutrition, food science and public health to help clients ensure that their products are safe, their labeling and marketing claims are accurate and substantiated, and their systems for managing domestic and foreign supply chains, facilities, manufacturing and U.S. product distribution and recall comply with U.S. requirements.
 Ms. Roller has substantial experience representing companies and industry trade associations in complex regulatory and public policy matters involving FDA, USDA, TTB, CBP, FTC and the U.S. Congress.
 She also defends companies in enforcement matters brought by federal and state regulatory agencies, and in litigation matters involving product safety, labeling or marketing claims.

-Successfully represented a cooperative association of 450 family-owned dairies, maker of the best selling brand of butter in the Western U.S., in a class action filed in the Los Angeles Superior Court, alleging that the labeling of certain of their dairy products were false and misleading in violation of the California Unfair Competition statutes, as well as the Consumer Legal Remedies Act.
+Successfully represented a cooperative association of 450 family-owned dairies, maker of the best-selling brand of butter in the Western U.S., in a class action filed in the Los Angeles Superior Court, alleging that the labeling of certain of their dairy products were false and misleading in violation of the California Unfair Competition statutes, as well as the Consumer Legal Remedies Act.
 Judge dismissed the case with prejudice on federal preemption grounds.

 Developed successful health claim petition resulting in FDA approval of claims concerning walnut consumption and the reduced risk of heart disease.